 What causes male breast cancer?

-Cell growth occurs throughout your body.
-However, when cells grow and divide, they can mutate, or change.
+All people have cells in their bodies that body grow and divide.
+Cancer happens when some of those cells change and grow out of control.
 These abnormal cells can form a mass, or tumor.
 Tumors can be benign (noncancerous) or malignant (cancerous).

-Boys and girls have similar amounts of breast tissue early on.
+Boys and girls have similar amounts of breast tissue when young.
 At puberty, girls produce increased amounts of estrogen.
 This female hormone causes breast tissue to grow.
 At the same time, boys’ estrogen levels decrease, so little breast tissue grows.

-Because men have less breast tissue, they often find cancer at a late stage.
-This also is due to low awareness of male breast cancer.
-Some men don’t check for lumps, see symptoms, or get care soon enough.
+Men often find they have breast cancer at a late stage.
+That’s because men have less breast tissue than women, and because many men aren’t aware of male breast cancer.
 Most, but not all, cases of male breast cancer include higher than normal estrogen levels.

 How is male breast cancer diagnosed?

 Early detection and treatment will lead to better outcomes.
-Seek medical care right away if you find a lump or notice symptoms.
+See your doctor right away if you find a lump or notice symptoms.

 Your doctor will perform a physical exam and review your history.
-Because a breast exam is not part of a regular physical for men, your doctor needs to know what symptoms you are having to know to perform one.
-If they think you might have breast cancer, they will order more tests.
+If your doctor thinks you may have breast cancer, he or she may order more tests.

-- A diagnostic mammography takes an X-ray of your breasts.
+- A diagnostic mammogram takes an X-ray of your breasts.
 Each breast is placed between two plates and flattened to see the tissue.
-Mammograms can be awkward and you might be sore for a moment.
-Your doctor will review the image(s) for anything abnormal.
+Mammograms can be awkward and you may be sore for a moment.
+Your doctor will review the X-ray for anything abnormal.

-- An ultrasound gets an image of your breasts using sound waves.
-The test uses gel and a machine, and is painless.
-Your doctor will look for anything abnormal.
+- An ultrasound gets a picture of your breast(s) using sound waves.
+The test is performed by moving a wand over the surface of your breast.
+The wand is attached to a machine that will create pictures of your breast(s).
+Your doctor will look at the picture for anything abnormal.

-- A magnetic resonance imaging (MRI) test gets a picture of your breasts using radio waves.
-The test is painless, but can take about an hour.
-Your doctor will look for anything abnormal.
+- A magnetic resonance imaging (MRI) test gets a picture of your breast(s) using magnetic energy and radio waves.
+For the test, you lay on a table and a large machine surrounds you.
+The test is painless but can take about an hour.
+Your doctor will look for anything abnormal on the picture.